priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 ## How did it make a difference to the business or the organization
 - This process helped our team to save cost as the data processing is Serverless
 - It introduced a new way of on-boarding data which helped us to redesign few other existing data on-boarding processes and save money.
 - Previously we were planning to use ECS to on-board the data which would have added complexity, more management and cost.
 By going with this approcah we save cost, time and resource.
-With this we were able complete more tasks than planned.
+With this I was able to complete more tasks than planned.

 ## Technical Design

-### Architecture and Flow
+### Architecture and Data Flow
 ![Architecture Diagram](https://github.com/priyesh009/aws-data-project/blob/master/codes/aws_lambda_codes/recursiveLambda/docs/rec_lambda.png?raw=true)
 ### Considerations
 The following points were considered before on-boarding the data: